Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

   * Increased font size for Heading 1 to make main purpose of site more prominent.

-  * Added contact form button to end of Projects section.
+  * Added contact form button to end of Projects section after user feedback of more links.

 ### Further Testing